open-component-model/ocm-k8s-toolkit/README.md

 ## Installation

 Currently, the OCM K8s Toolkit is available as [image][controller-image] and [Kustomization](config/default/kustomization.yaml).
-A Helm Chart is planned for the future.
+A Helm chart is planned for the future.

 To install the OCM K8s Toolkit into your running Kubernetes cluster, you can use the following commands: